-Another key to retirement income planning is determining how to convert your clients’ resources into income.
-Three frequently used approaches are outlined below.
+A key element of the retirement income planning process is determining the method you’ll use to convert your clients’ resources into income.
+We’ll outline three of the most frequently used approaches here.

 4) Factor in Social Security

-Whatever the distribution approach, social security planning will likely be important, as these benefits often account for a large part of a retiree’s income.
-In 2015, for example, the maximum social security payment an individual can receive, if he or she takes benefits at full retirement age, is $2,663 per month ($31,956 per year).
+Many clients dismiss social security as insignificant, but it often accounts for a large part of a retiree’s total income.
+The maximum social security payment an individual can receive in 2018 if he or she takes benefits at full retirement age is $2,788 per month ($33,456 per year).

-Coaching clients on how to efficiently spend money can be vastly different from coaching them on how to accumulate money.
-But the core building blocks are largely the same.
-Sound investment strategies and comprehensive financial planning still dictate best practices during the distribution phase of a client's financial life.
-These best practices will also help you be the go-to resource when it comes to your clients' retirement income planning needs.
+Coaching clients on how to efficiently spend money can be vastly different from coaching them on how to accumulate it.
+But when you break it down, the core building blocks are largely the same.
+Sound investment strategies and comprehensive financial planning are still the best practices to use to guide your clients into retirement.